ajeetblog/blog/_posts/2019-07-05-AzDoVariablesq.md

 [Read more about Runtime variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/variables?view=azure-devops&tabs=powershell)

-## Understand the scopes (Pipeline Variables v/s Variable Groups)
+## Understand the scopes (pipelines Variables v/s Variable Groups)

 <img src="../images/posts/azdo/rgscope.JPG" width="500">

 **Fig2**: Variable Scope

-### **With-in Pipeline**
+### **With-in pipeline**

 **Stage/ Environment v/s Release**

 You can define the variable scope either across the release or specific stage/ environment.
 Please refer to Figure 2

-### **Across Pipelines**
+### **Across pipelines**

-Scope mention in [With-in Pipeline](with-in-pipeline) section works fine if you have a single Release pipeline.
-But there are use cases where CI-CD designed at the services level.
-This means you need to have individual CI-CD for individual services (depends on the requirements).
+Scope mention in [With-in pipelines](with-in-pipelines) section works fine if you have a single Release pipeline.
+But there are use cases where pipelines designed at the services level.
+This means you need to have individual pipelines for individual services (depends on the requirements).

 For such scenarios, you can leverage the Variable Group feature.
 Use a variable group to store values that you want to control and make available across multiple pipelines.
-Variable groups are defined and managed in the Library page under Pipelines.
+Variable groups are defined and managed in the Library page under pipelines.

 [Read more about Variable Groups](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml)

 ### **Across the Projects**

-There are use cases, where teams need key-values across the projects and such keys are managed by some different team and you don't want to give them access to modify Pipeline.
+There are use cases, where teams need key-values across the projects and such keys are managed by some different team and you don't want to give them access to modify pipelines.
 Even its practically difficult for them to modify values on individual pipelines.

 Example: Software Product Keys

-In such a case, you can leverage Azure Key-Vault integration with pipeline variables.
+In such a case, you can leverage Azure Key-Vault integration with pipelines variables.

-## Azure Key-Vault integration with Azure Pipeline/s
+## Azure Key-Vault integration with Azure pipelines/s

 Cloud applications and services use cryptographic keys and secrets to help keep information secure.
 Azure Key Vault safeguards these keys and secrets.
 When you use Key Vault, you can encrypt authentication keys, storage account keys, data encryption keys, .pfx files, and passwords by using keys that are protected by hardware security modules (HSMs).